LarsDenBakker/blog-posts/developing-without-a-build/introduction.md

 It's currently [implemented in chrome behind a flag](https://developers.google.com/web/updates/2019/03/kv-storage#import_maps), and it's easy to shim on other browsers [with es-module-shims](https://www.npmjs.com/package/es-module-shims).
 Until we get broad browser support, that can be an interesting option during development.

-If you don't want to go quite as cutting edge but still want to use the bare imports a great option is to use a web server which rewrites the bare imports on the fly into explicit paths before serving them to the browser.
+It's still quite for import maps, for most people it's not feasible to go quite as cutting edge yet.
+Luckily another solution is to use a web server which rewrites the bare imports into explicit paths on the fly before serving modules to the browser.
 There are some servers available that do this.
 I recommend [es-dev-server](https://www.npmjs.com/package/es-dev-server), read more about it at the end of this article.

 ### Caching
 Because we aren't bundling all of our code into just a few files, we don't have to set up any elaborate caching strategies.
 Your web server can use the file system's last modified timestamp to return a 304 if the file hasn't changed.